Data Engineering Partner Selection: The 2026 Five-Stage Framework

 This scan takes 8-12 hours total.
 Output: a candidate pool of 10-15 firms, annotated with public-signal quality ratings.
 That pool feeds Stage 2 shortlisting.

-Stage 1: Internal alignment — what to lock before vendor 1 is contacted
+Stage 1: What has to be locked internally before vendor 1 is contacted?

-The RFP process best-practices guide covers how to assemble a cross-functional evaluation team and run structured stakeholder interviews.
-This article won’t repeat that.
-What it will do is name the specific outputs that must be written down and signed off before any vendor interaction begins.
+The RFP process best-practices guide covers how to assemble a cross-functional evaluation team and run structured stakeholder interviews; this article won’t repeat that.
+What follows is the specific list:

 15 Items to Lock Before Contacting Any Vendor